ICI3D/ICI3D.github.io/daidd/index.md

 ## Course fees

-The course registration fee is ZAR 3,000 or US$215.
+The course registration fee is TBD.
 A small number of scholarships will be available.
 Instructions for paying the course fee will be made available to successful applicants by early December.

 ## Venue

-DAIDD 2021 will be held online via Microsoft Teams.
+DAIDD 2022 will be held online via Microsoft Teams.
 All participants must have access to high-speed internet for the duration of the Clinic.

 ## Schedule